 • Memory screenings

-Alzheimer’s disease is the sixth leading cause of death in the United States and the fifth leading cause of death for those 65 and older.
+Every 66 seconds another American develops Alzheimer’s disease.
+By mid-century, it will be every 33 seconds.
+It is the sixth leading cause of death in the United States and the fifth leading cause of death for those 65 and older.
 One in nine people age 65 and older has Alzheimer’s disease.
+One third of people age 85 and older (32%) have Alzheimer’s disease.
 Nearly one in three seniors who dies each year has Alzheimer’s or another dementia.
-There are more than 325,000 unpaid caregivers caring for someone with Alzheimer’s in Massachusetts.
+Alzheimer’s is also the leading cause of disability and poor health or morbidity.
+Before a person with Alzheimer’s dies, he or she lives through years of morbidity, disability and dependence as the disease progresses.
+Between 2000 and 2013, deaths attributed to Alzheimer’s increased 71%.
+There are more than 332,000 unpaid caregivers caring for someone with Alzheimer’s in Massachusetts.

 About the Walk

-The three-mile HopeHealth Walk for Alzheimer’s was held at the DCR Scusset State Beach (map).
-Registration was at 9:00 a.m. with the Walk starting at 10:00 a.m.
+The three-mile HopeHealth Walk for Alzheimer’s will be held at the DCR Scusset State Beach (map).
+Registration is at 9:00 a.m. with the Walk starting at 10:00 a.m.

 When you walk, you help thousands in our region receive essential care and support services.
 Walking for Alzheimer’s makes life better for thousands of local families.